robertherdzik/RHPlaceholder/README.md

 ## Check the Demo project

 Please check out the demo project, you can see there how Library has been implemented in details.

+### Layout Inspiration
+Layout inspiration has been taken from one of the Dribbble projects, unfortunately I cannot find now this project anymore, because of that I cannot annotate creator in here 😦...

 ---
 ## TODO: